 Assist with completing official forms, e.g. applications for a Blue Badge.

 Get a few essentials or ‘top-up’ your grocery shopping.

 Accompany you to take part in a local activity or social group.

 Provide information about other services that may be helpful to you.

 Collect items from the local pharmacy.

-As of June 2021, we have a waiting list of people who would like a befriender – can you help?
+We have a waiting list of people who would like a befriender, particularly older males

 Get in touch to find out more.